aliciajpan/cake-game/README.md

     - Clicking CHECKMARK in Menu Page player name input writes name to back-end
         - If field is blank, use placeholder name

-8. Create event listeners in front-end to respond to player actions (see #7 for event listeners that have to do with back-end data)
+8. Create event listeners in front-end to respond to player actions (see #7 for event listeners that have to do with back-end data) _(Sept 19-21)_
     - On Menu Page
         - Clicking on **Tutorial tab** takes player to `/howtoplay`/Tutorial page
     - On Main Page